darielrll/bacal/src/main/java/drll/problems/hackerRank/arrayManipulation/ArrayManipulation.md

- I started using segment tree, but it was taking so much time, after I started to make a solution ordering the queries using the end of the range and trying to find local maximums and after take the global, but was a very long case that breaks this approach and I can not found where was the error, so, I started finding and I found the data structure Fenwick tree, or Binary Indexed Tree(BIT), I started using it to solve the exercise but the range update operation was expensive, there are modification that can improve the range update in a BIT, but after making other iteration and discuss with a friend he talk to me about difference arrays and using it I solve de exercise in O(m), where m is the amount of queries.
+ I started using segment tree, but it was taking so much time, after I started to make a solution ordering the queries using the end of the range and trying to find local maximums and after take the global, but was a very long case that breaks this approach, and I can not found where was the error, so, I started finding, and I found the data structure Fenwick tree, or Binary Indexed Tree(BIT), I started using it to solve the exercise, but the range update operation was expensive, there are modification that can improve the range update in a BIT, but after making other iteration and discuss with a friend he talks to me about difference arrays and using it I solve de exercise in O(m), where m is the amount of queries.

 ## Final result

-I implemented BIT data structure for future use, because finally I do not used in the final solution
+I implemented BIT data structure for future use, because finally I do not use in the final solution

 ## Some useful links I used